T

 neighborhood

-Once a separate city, Kazimierz is now a vibrant district rich with history, synagogues, charming cafes, and unique shops.
-It offers a poignant glimpse into Jewish heritage.
+Once a separate city, Kazimierz is now a vibrant district rich in history, culture, and culinary delights.
+It's home to several historic synagogues, charming courtyards, and a lively atmosphere.

-Walk downhill from Wawel Castle (approx. 15-20 minutes) or take a short tram ride.
+Walk downhill from Wawel Castle or take a short tram ride.

 3. Afternoon